 How would you rate your success?

-It depends how you look at it.
+It depends on how you look at it.
 I am busy every day.
 And I think in terms of businesses in this day and age, that is a good rate of success.
 It’s the kind of business that you can choose to grow if you want to.
-I have at this point chosen not to be a multi VA company, although I do hire subcontractors occasionally.
-I am happy and contented and the business is growing.
+I have at this point decided not to be a multi-VA company, although, I do hire subcontractors occasionally.
+I am happy and satisfied, and the business is growing.

 What has been your biggest business struggle as an entrepreneur?

 Challenges change as time goes on.
-Infrastructural things can be difficult – if the internet or the electricity is giving you problems then it’s hard.
+Infrastructural things can be difficult – if the internet or electricity is giving you problems, then it’s hard.
 But the thing to learn is to have backups.
-Have two ISPs.
-Even have a back up computer.
+I have two Internet Service Providers (ISPs).
+Even have a backup computer.
 Back things up.
-And employ people who are dependable.
+And employ dependable people.

 What advice would you give to a new entrepreneur?